RealistAI/python/README.md

 ## Basic Tenants
  - Simplicity over complexity - Make your programs as simple as possible.
 Avoid creating structure for the sake of structure.
  - Explicit over implicit - write your code for the reader.
 Make it easy to understand.
+ - Comment often - Add comments that explain what/why you are doing something.
+You can gennerally assume that the reader can understand code, but if you are doing something more complex, it is good practice to clearly document what you are doing.

 ## Tips and Tricks